-To the best of their ability, students will learn to: as they apply the mathematical processes: so they can: 1. identify and manage emotions and apply problem-solving strategies • reasoning and proving: develop and apply reasoning skills (e.g., classification, recognition of relationships, use of counter-examples) to justify thinking, make and investigate conjectures, and construct and defend arguments • reflecting: demonstrate that as they solve problems, they are pausing, looking back, and monitoring their thinking to help clarify their understanding (e.g., by comparing and adjusting strategies used, by explaining why they think their results are reasonable, by recording their thinking in a math journal) • connecting: make connections among mathematical concepts, procedures, and representations, and relate mathematical ideas to other contexts (e.g., other curriculum areas, daily life, sports) • communicating: express and understand mathematical thinking, and engage in mathematical arguments using everyday language, language resources as necessary, appropriate mathematical terminology, a variety of representations, and mathematical conventions • representing: calect from and understanding of the feelings of others, as they engage positively in mathematics 2. recognize sources of stress and cope with challenges understanding that their resourcefulness in using various strategies to respond to stress is helping them build personal resilience 3. recognize that testing out different approaches to problems and learning from mistakes is an important part of the learning process, and is aided by a sense of optimism and hope 4. work collaboratively on math problems - expressing their thinking, listening to the thinking of others, and practising inclusivity - and in that way fostering healthy 3. maintain positive motivation and perseverance 4. build relationships and communicate effectively 5. develop self- awareness and sense of identity strengthen their sense of ownership of their learning, as part of their emerging sense of identity and
+To the best of their ability, students will learn to: as they apply the mathematical processes: so they can: 1. identify and manage emotions problem solving: develop, select, and apply problem-solving strategies reasoning and proving: develop and apply reasoning skills (e.g., classification, recognition of relationships, use of counter- examples) to justify thinking, make and investigate conjectures, and construct and defend arguments reflecting: demonstrate that as they solve problems, they are pausing, looking back, and monitoring their thinking to help clarify their understanding (e.g., by comparing and adjusting strategies used, by explaining why they think their results are reasonable, by recording their thinking in a math journal) connecting: make connections among mathematical concepts, procedures, and representations, and relate mathematical ideas to other contexts (e.g., other curriculum areas, daily life, sports) communicating: express and understand mathematical thinking, and engage in mathematical arguments using everyday language, language resources as necessary, appropriate mathematical terminology, a variety of representations, and mathematical conventions representing: select from and create a variety of representations of mathematical ideas (e.g., 1. express and manage their feelings, and show understanding of the feelings of others, as they engage positively in mathematics activities 2. recognize sources of stress and cope with challenges 2. work through challenging math problems, understanding that their resourcefulness in using various strategies to respond to stress is helping them build personal resilience 3. maintain positive motivation and perseverance 3. recognize that testing out different approaches to problems and learning from mistakes is an important part of the learning process, and is aided by a sense of optimism and hope 4. build relationships and communicate effectively 4. work collaboratively on math problems - expressing their thinking, listening to the thinking of others, and practising inclusivity - and in that way fostering healthy relationships 5. develop self- awareness and sense of identity 5. see themselves as capable math learners, and strengthen their sense of ownership of their learning, as part of their emerging sense of identity and belonging

-6. think critically representations involving physical 6. make connections between

-and creatively models, pictures, numbers, math and everyday contexts

-variables, graphs), and apply them to help them make informed

-to solve problems judgements and decisions

-selecting tools and strategies:

-select and use a variety of concrete,

-visual, and electronic learning tools

-and appropriate strategies to

-investigate mathematical ideas and

-to solve problems

-demonstrate an understanding of numbers and make connections to the way numbers are used in everyday life read, represent, compose, and decompose whole numbers up to and including 1000, using a variety of tools and strategies, and describe various ways they are used in everyday life
+6. think critically and creatively representations involving physical models, pictures, numbers, variables, graphs), and apply them 6. make connections between math and everyday contexts to help them make informed to solve problems selecting tools and strategies: select and use a variety of concrete, visual, and electronic learning tools and appropriate strategies to investigate mathematical ideas and judgements and decisions to solve problems demonstrate an understanding of numbers and make connections to the way numbers are used in everyday life read, represent, compose, and decompose whole numbers up to and including 1000, using a variety of tools and strategies, and describe various ways they are used in everyday life the digit 4 represents 4 thousands, the digit 1 represents 1 hundred, the digit 0 represents 0 tens, and the digit 7 represents 7 ones.